What are you looking for?

 Hugh James specialises in supporting road users and their families after suffering life-changing injuries or fatal incidents.
 As a firm we support RoadPeace and Brake and are proud to be members of their legal panels.
 We offer legal advice to road users and their families following serious road traffic collisions throughout England and Wales.

-if you would like to speak to one of our specialist serious injury solicitors, then please get in contact with us.
+If you would like to speak to one of our specialist serious injury solicitors, then please get in contact with us.

 Author bio